 (Formerly known as Harriet Island to South St. Paul Regional Trail)

 The City of Saint Paul and Dakota County were jointly awarded a Federal Surface Transportation Program (STP) grant that will provide for trail construction following preliminary engineering and final design.
 The design and engineering will focus on providing an enjoyable, safe connection to other parts of the City and its southern neighbor South St. Paul.
-The trail development will include landscaping wayfinding signage, cultural/historical interpretive and public art elements.
+The trail development will include landscaping, wayfinding signage, cultural/historical interpretive elements, and pedestrian and boardwalk bridges.
 It is currently anticipated that the trail will begin construction in 2019.

 The completed trail is expected to become part of the Mississippi River Trail, a multi-state bike trail that begins at the Mississippi River’s headwaters at Itasca State Park and extends, adjacent to the river, all the way to the Gulf of Mexico.